YangTaeyoung/hugo-ai-translator/translator/test_result/testing.en.md

 }
 ```

-When you run the above code, you will see the following result:
+When we run this code, we will see the following result:

 ```shell
 panic: This is a panic error